twpride/twpride.github.io/pages/projects/tangram copy.md

     Live Site
     </a>
   </div>
-  <video controls muted autoplay loop height="480" src="https://howardhwang.s3-us-west-1.amazonaws.com/gamefull.mp4"></video>
+  <video style="width:min(480px,100%)"controls muted autoplay loop src="https://howardhwang.s3-us-west-1.amazonaws.com/gamefull.mp4"></video>
 </div>

 Tangrams is a browser implementation of the classic Chinese puzzle using plain JavaScript(no packages) and the [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API).
 The puzzle consists of seven polygons tiles, which are put together to form shapes.
 The objective is to replicate a given pattern using all seven tiles without overlap.